-Pizza nights, using the produce, are 5-8 p.m. every other Friday from May 5 to Oct.
-20. There are also all-day courses in building brick pizza ovens, $80.
+Pizza nights, using the produce, are 5-8 p.m. every other Friday from May 11 to Oct.
+26.

 Borner Farm Project is at 1266 Walnut St. in Prescott.
 Phone: 651-235-4906.

 Cress Spring Bakery in Blue Mounds.
-In the scenic countryside north of Mount Horeb, this bakery serves wood-fired pizza on Wednesdays from 4:30 to 8:30 p.m., May through October.
+In the scenic countryside north of Mount Horeb, this bakery serves wood-fired pizza on Wednesdays from 4:30 to 8:30 p.m., mid-May through mid-October.